IbcAlpha/IBC/README.md

 > If you're moving to IBC from IBController, there are some changes that you'll have to make.
 See the [IBC User Guide](userguide.md) for further information.
+>
+> No guarantee is given that this repository will be in a fully self-consistent state at all times.
+In particular, if you build IBC.jar directly from this repository, you should test thoroughly before deploying it (an example of this might be when composing a Docker image).

 Downloads